-The fourth YCWA proposed Condition (GS1) would implement an Erosion and Sediment Control Plan that would minimize disturbance and potential transport of sediment to an active channel.
+The second YCWA proposed condition (GS1) would implement an Erosion and Sediment Control Plan, a general plan that would minimize disturbance and potential transport of sediment to an active channel.
+Under this measure, commits to following best practice to minimize sediment transport.
+YCWA would still obtain all necessary approvals and permits for the planned work.